 After this short taste of Hinduism, your visit in the region brings you back to Buddhism and its monasteries but not for long.
 Soon we arrive in Rishikesh, known as the Yoga Capital of the world.
 Just about every hotel offers classes.
 Whether you practice yoga for its physical benefits or for its spiritual rewards, one thing is for sure, Rishikesh is not a place to get a beer or a burger, unless you are a seeking the perfect vegetarian burger.

-If you are wishing to learn something about Sikhism you will need to take a day or two off and head to a venerated Sikh shrine at Hemkund, a high-altitude lake on the periphery of the Valley of Flowers.
+to learn something about Sikhism you will need to take a day or two off and head to a venerated Sikh shrine at Hemkund, a high-altitude lake on the periphery of the Valley of Flowers.
 Legend says that it was here that a Sikh guru did penance and had a divine vision.
 Who knows, perhaps a cyclist or two could have a divine vision as well?

 Next up is Lumbini in Nepal, the reputed birthplace of Lord Buddha and a UNESCO World Heritage Site.
 You will have a plethora of ancient and modern monasteries to choose from for your meditative time and teachings.